coveooss/gotemplate/docs/functions_long.md

 max(x ...interface{}) interface{}

-Merges two or more dictionaries into one, giving precedence to the dest dictionary. merge(destination IDictionary, sources ...IDictionary) IDictionary, error
+Merges two or more dictionaries into one, giving precedence to the dest dictionary. merge(destination IDictionary, sources IDictionary, args ...IDictionary) IDictionary

 Return a single list containing all elements from the lists supplied. mergeList(lists ...[]interface{}) []interface{}

+List all methods signatures accessible from the supplied object. methods(arg1 interface{}) string

 Returns the smaller of x or y.
 Special cases are: